top of page

 Urban Reef collection by Jason deCaire Taylor.
 Photo credit Malek B Productions

 Submerged during the second expansion of MUSA in 2011, there are two statues in the Urban Reef collection.
-Located in the section locally known as Casitas, these two statues are a favorite with divers and snorkelers.
+Located in the section called Casitas, these two statues are a favourite with divers and snorkelers.

-Originally, Jason deCaire Taylor wanted to do a street with little houses lining both sides.
-The idea was to build a house for the fish, but in the end, only two houses were completed.
+Initially, Jason deCaire Taylor wanted to do a street with little houses lining both sides.
+The idea was to build a home for the fish, but in the end, only two houses were completed.

 Submerged in 2011 in the Manchones National Park, these statues formed part of the second expansion of MUSA.